tarantool/tarantool/doc/sphinx/reference/other.rst

                             which will be appended to, or substitute for, items in the Lua chunk.
     :return: whatever is returned by the Lua code chunk.

-    :except: If there is a compilation error, it is raised as a Lua error.
+    Possible errors: If there is a compilation error, it is raised as a Lua error.

     | EXAMPLE
     |